sofia-etchegoin/sofia-etchegoin.github.io/README.md

 To run the website in development:

-Clone the repo, run
+Clone the repo and run

 ```sh
 npm install
 ```

-to install dependencies and
+to install dependencies, and

 ```sh
 npm start